Three Tips for Improving Your Virtual Hiring Process

 Make space for authentic connection

-Traditional, in-person interviews allow for plenty of casual interactions.
+Traditional in-person interviews allow for plenty of casual interactions.
 In the short walk from the lobby to the meeting room, there are numerous cues and clues to pick up from a candidate’s body language, tone of voice, conversation topics, and more.
 It also allows for additional exchanges with staff, like receptionists and assistants, which can provide valuable insight into a person’s character.

 Establishing authentic connections in online interviews requires extra time and energy.
 Dedicate the first 5-10 minutes to small talk, allowing time for a candidate’s nerves to subside before diving deep into their qualifications.
 At Smart Savvy, we ask interviewees to come prepared to answer, “So you were born, then what?”
-Our tried-and-true icebreaker lends itself to all kinds of creative interpretation and always results in fascinating conversations.
+Our tried-and-true icebreaker lends itself to all kinds of creative interpretations and always results in fascinating conversations.